August 1, 2016

 Information provided by the candidate for evaluation shall include, at a minimum, an updated C.V./professional resume, student evaluations of all courses evaluated during the past five years, and documentation demonstrating efforts to maintain currency in the field.
 Candidates may submit additional materials they consider useful to the evaluation.

 The peer review committee shall prepare a written and signed report based on the information submitted by the candidate and any material submitted during the open period.
 There is no standard evaluation form for use in this process.
 The committee shall secure the signature of the faculty member acknowledging receipt of the review.
 The committee’s evaluation, with the signed signature page attached, shall be forwarded to the Dean according to the timetable established by the Dean.
 The Collective Bargaining Agreement provides that the individual being evaluated shall be given a copy of the peer committee’s evaluation and that he/she may submit a written response/rebuttal within ten (10) calendar days after receipt of the evaluation.
+The department review and any candidate response should be submitted to the Dean's office by May 15, 2017.

 The Dean shall submit a separate evaluation.
 The Dean’s evaluation, the peer evaluation with signature page attached, and any response/rebuttal(s) are to be forwarded to Faculty Affairs.
 The chair of the peer review committee and the appropriate administrator must meet with the employee to discuss his/her strengths and weaknesses, along with suggestions, if any, for improvement.